🌍 Your knowledge portal

 Quick Summary

 Scientists discovered two species of marsupials considered extinct for 6 millennia in remote New Guinea forests.
-The discovery rewrites what we know about extinction and survival.

 "Extinct" for 6,000 Years: Two Marsupial Species Found Alive in New Guinea